• Skip to primary navigation

 FAQs

+No, Aloe Vera plants do not repel any bugs.
 Strong plants can deal with insects better, but they do not naturally repel any insects.

-Bugs like aloe gall mites, mealybugs, and scales are commonly known to be attracted to Aloe Vera plants.
+Bugs like Aloe gall mites, mealybugs, and scales are commonly known to be attracted to Aloe Vera plants.

+Aloe mites cause irreversible damage to Aloe plants.
+Once the plant is damaged, it cannot be saved.
 To avoid having mites on the plants, check your plant weekly with a magnifying glass, as most bugs are microscopic.

 No, Aloe Vera plants cannot repel mosquitoes.

-If you want a mosquito repellant plant, try looking for lavender, lemongrass, marigolds, peppermint, rosemary, garlic, and basil.
+Mosquitoes are repelled by strong scents, which the Aloe Vera plant does not give off.
+If you want a mosquito-repellant plant, try looking for lavender, lemongrass, marigolds, peppermint, rosemary, garlic, and basil.

-All you need is dish soap, water, and a cloth to wipe the plant down.
+Getting rid of bugs on this plant is quite simple.
+You only need dish soap, water, and a cloth to wipe the plant down.

 Dish soap is a useful pesticide that can be safely used on plants.

+If the insects do not go away with only the dish soap solution, use insecticidal soap.
 If you are dealing with mites, it is better to get rid of the plant, as damage caused by these pests cannot be reversed.

 To save other plants in the house from getting attacked, dispose of the plant thoroughly.